kwlaiad/shooting_game/readme.txt

-Lai Ka Wai, 20187775
+Ken Lai, 2016

-Please use Firefox to run the game.
+Please use Chrome to run the game.